theaholtlund/instagram-analysis/README.md

 ### Overview

-The repository can be used to analyse various areas for Instagram, based on files received when a user requests their data from the platform.
-Files are names according to their functionality.
-Results are saved to a file for easy access.
+This project contains scripts to analyse various metrics for Instagram, based on files received when a user requests their data from the platform.
+Files are named according to functionality.
+Results are saved to a report for easy access and interpretation.

 ### Requesting Data